kkmc/kkmc.github.io/_pages/about.md

 My focuses and interests are in formal verification, programming languages, program synthesis, and systems security including blockchain technology, microarchitectural security, and trusted execution environments.

-Before coming to Berkeley in 2017, I received my B.Sc in Combined Honours Computer Science and Mathematics at [University of British Columbia](https://www.ubc.ca/).
+Before coming to Berkeley in 2017, I received my B.Sc in Combined Honours Computer Science and Mathematics at the [University of British Columbia](https://www.ubc.ca/).